 Follow us on Twitter and Facebook for updates!

-Click here for WAF Presentations.
+Click here for the 2014 WAF Presentations.

 Symposium Directors: Nassir F. Marrouche, M.D., Rob MacLeod, PhD, and Chris McGann, M.D.

 Accreditation: The University of Utah School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 AMA Credit: The University of Utah School of Medicine designates this live activity for a maximum of 14.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nondiscrimination and Disability Accommodation Statement: The University of Utah does not exclude, deny benefits to or otherwise discriminate against any person on the basis of race, color, national origin, sex, disability, age, veteran’s status, religion, gender identity/expression, genetic information, or sexual orientation in admission to or participation in it programs and activities.
 Reasonable accommodations will be provided to qualified individuals with disabilities upon request, with reasonable notice.
 Requests for accommodations or inquiries or complaints about University nondiscrimination and disability/access policies may be directed to the Director, OEO/AA, Title IX/Section 504/ADA Coordinator, 201 S President’s Circle, RM 135, Salt Lake City, UT 84112, 801-581-8365 (Voice/TTY), 801-585-5746 (Fax).